ThereforeGames/unprompted/docs/ANNOUNCEMENTS.md

 ![beautiful_soul]([base_dir]/images/posts/beautiful_soul.png)

 Beautiful Soul is a highly expressive character generator for Unprompted.
-It features thousands of wildcards and some pretty snazzy integration with ControlNet.
-Check it out if you're interested, it's a great way to produce some unique characters and support Unprompted while doing so: https://payhip.com/b/L1uNF
+It features thousands of wildcards and integration with ControlNet.
+Check it out if you're interested, it's a great way to produce very unique characters and support Unprompted while doing so: https://payhip.com/b/L1uNF

+It is currently available at an introductory price.

 ---